-- Any student who is caught cheating on an exam/assignment in class or clinical/lab will receive a grade of "zero" or an "Unsatisfactory" for that exam/assignment and will be dismissed from the program. - The instructor will counsel the student regarding the incident in the presence of another faculty. - The instructor will document the incident and the contents of the counseling session. - The student will be asked to sign the written counseling form acknowledging the incident.
-If the student refuses to sign then the instructor must document "student counseled and refused to sign." - A copy of this written counseling form goes to the student and the original is filed in the student's academic folder. - If a student is caught cheating more than once in the nursing program, he/she will be immediately dismissed from the nursing program and become ineligible for readmission.
+- Any student who is caught cheating on an exam/assignment in class or clinical/lab will receive a grade of "zero" or an "Unsatisfactory" for that exam/assignment and will be dismissed from the program, and ineligible for readmission. - 2 The instructor will counsel the student regarding the incident in the presence of another faculty. - 3.
+The instructor will document the incident and the contents of the counseling session. - 4.
+The student will be asked to sign the written counseling form acknowledging the incident.
+If the student refuses to sign then the instructor must document "student counseled and refused to sign."

+5. A copy of this written counseling form goes to the student and the original is filed in the student's academic folder.

 It is the student's responsibility to read the current NWACC College Catalog and be aware of what actions constitute violations of academic honesty.
 If the student believes he/she is unfairly accused, it is the student's responsibility to follow Chain of Command and NWACC policies for appeal.
-(See current version of NWACC College Catalog).